Thomas Culpeper: On-screen portrayals

 In the 1933 film The Private Life of Henry VIII, Culpeper was played by Robert Donat.
-In the 1970 BBC series The Six Wives of Henry VIII, he was played by Ralph Bates, though Robin Sachs assumed the role in the subsequent 1972 film, Henry VIII and His Six Wives.
+In the 1970 BBC series The Six Wives of Henry VIII, he was played by Ralph Bates, although Robin Sachs assumed the role in the subsequent 1972 film, Henry VIII and His Six Wives.
 In the 2003 TV film Henry VIII, Thomas Culpeper is portrayed by Joseph Morgan.
-In the Showtime television series The Tudors, Thomas Culpeper is portrayed by Torrance Coombs; in this series, he is characterized as a cruel, arrogant man whose interest in Catherine is purely sexual, his relationship with her is an outgrowth of a preexisting affair with Jane Boleyn, Viscountess Rochford (a detail that has no basis in history).
+In the Showtime TV series The Tudors, Thomas Culpeper is portrayed by Torrance Coombs; in this series, he is characterized as a lustful, violent, arrogant young man whose interest in Catherine is purely sexual; his relationship with her is facilitated by a pre-existing affair with Lady Rochford, something that has no known historical basis.